mikenguyen13/data_analysis/_book/06-nonlinear-regession.md

 <img src="06-nonlinear-regession_files/figure-html/unnamed-chunk-9-1.png" width="90%" style="display: block; margin: auto;" />

-If can also define your own self-starting fucntion if your models are uncommon (built in `nls`)
+If can also define your own self-starting function if your models are uncommon (built in `nls`)

 Example is based on [@Schabenberger_2001]